Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

-In passing, we observe that it has been noticed (see, e.g., \Referes{Kastrup_2016,Kowalski_2021}) that the latter expression for $W[p]$ in Eq.(\ref{eq:ourmarginal_2}) has the form of a Whittaker cardinal function $\mathrm{sinc}[\pi x]$ which plays an important role in signal analysis and important sampling theorems in the reconstruction of functions from discrete sets of data (see, e.g., \Referes{Whittaker_1915, Nyquist_1928, Shannon_1948, Whitney_1971,Stenger_1971,Gearhart_1990}).

-In order to obtain the marginal distribution $W[\theta]$ for the parameter $\theta$ when $p$ takes any integer value, we invoke the reasonable physical requirement that the Fourier expansion in Eq.(\ref{eq:wigner2024_3}) as well as Eq.(\ref{eq:ourmarginal_2}) should make sense pointwise.
-In terms of pure mathematics and for integers $p$ it is well-known that this is a delicate issue involving partial sums of Fourier series and the use of the mathematical rigorous Lebesgue method of integration as in \Refer{Carleson_1966}.
+In order to obtain the marginal distribution $W[\theta]$ for the parameter $\theta$ when $p$ takes any integer value, we now invoke the reasonable physical requirement that the Fourier expansion in Eq.(\ref{eq:wigner2024_3}) as well as in Eq.(\ref{eq:ourmarginal_2}) should make sense pointwise.
+In terms of pure mathematics and for integers $p$ it is well-known that this is in general a delicate issue involving partial sums of Fourier series and the use of the rigorous mathematical Lebesgue method of integration as in \Refer{Carleson_1966}.

-The expressions we will consider are well-defined and periodic functions.
-We will therefore make use of the arithmetic Ces\`{a}ro sums of partial sums and Fej\'{e}r summation methods (see, e.g., theorem $101$ in \Refer{Carslaw_1930}).
-In practical applications like in signal analysis of experimental data, this means that we restrict any partial sum that enter in the analysis to be finite such that summations and integrations can be interchanged.
+The expression for $W[\theta,p]$ in Eq.(\ref{eq:ourwigner_1}) for integers $p$ is, however, a well-defined and periodic in $\theta$.
+In order to make sense of the marginal distribution $W[\theta]=\sum_{p= -\infty}^{\infty} W[\theta,p]$ we now make use of the well established arithmetic Ces\`{a}ro sums of partial sums and Fej\'{e}r summation methods of series (see, e.g., theorem $101$ in the first reference in \Refer{Carslaw_1930}).
+In practical applications, like in signal analysis of experimental data, this means that we restrict any partial sum that enters in the analysis to be finite and therefore summations and integrations can be interchanged.
 In the end we then formally remove this restriction.
-As is well-known, this procedure leads to pointwise convergence, and it appears to be in line with actual experimental signal analysis.
-For arbitrary real numbers $p$ various formal procedures have been discussed in great detail in the literature (see, e.g., \Refer{Kowalski_2021}) and will briefly be discussed below.
+As is well-known, this procedure actually leads to pointwise convergence, and it appears to be in line with actual experimental signal analysis.
+For the convenience of the reader, we now explain in some detail the method of Fej\'{e}r summation of series which takes boundary conditions into account.